dl1ksv/gr-funcube/README.md

      the location of your python modules to the PYTHONPATH environment variable and add the location of the lib to the LD_LIBRARY_PATH environment variable.

-     To see the newly created blocks in grc you have to set the local_blocks_path entry in ~/.gnuradio/config.conf.
+     To see the newly created blocks in grc you have to set the local_blocks_path entry in ~/.gnuradio/config.yml.
-     Example: If you choose /usr/local/oot as installation directory, you have to set local_blocks_path = /usr/local/oot/share/gnuradio/grc/blocks
+     Example: If you choose /usr/local/oot as installation directory, you have to set
+     local_blocks_path: /usr/local/oot/share/gnuradio/grc/blocks

 3. Important